He-Yinan/Leet_Code/README.md

 # Leetcode :woman_technologist::snowflake:

-Number of solutions: :two::six: <br/>
+Number of solutions: :two::seven: <br/>
 Number of Easy solution: :one::six: <br/>
-Number of Medium solution: :one::zero:
+Number of Medium solution: :one::one:

 | #    | Title                                          | Difficulty | Language | Tags                      | Solution           | Notes              |
 | ---- | ---------------------------------------------- | ---------- | -------- | ------------------------- | ------------------ | ------------------ |